dudanov/midea-open-dongle/README.md

 # midea-open-dongle

+# This project is no longer developing.
+Please use the [iot-uni-dongle](https://github.com/dudanov/iot-uni-dongle) project.

 An open project for a stick for air conditioners controlled by the Midea UART protocol.

 A far from complete list of supported brands: